 Frequently Asked Questions

-Little League Canada suggests all players play in their suggested zones based on their home address.
+Little League Canada enforces little league boundaries based on a player's home or school address.
 Below is the City of Regina Little League zone map.
 The North Regina Little League (NRLL) zone is pink; the Kiwanis National Little League (KNLL) is white.

 There are instances where a particular league may not offer programming for your child’s age.
 In this case, you are welcome to join whichever Little League provides the appropriate programming for your family.